Follow TV Tropes

 Bender: Do a flip!

-• Easily Forgiven: Hermes swears vengeance against Dr. Zoidberg for sending him to the forced labor camp Spa 5.
+• Easily Forgiven: Hermes swears vengeance against Dr. Zoidberg for sending him and La Barbara to Spa 5, a forced labor camp.
 He seems to have gotten over this by the end, when Zoidberg apparently rescued him.
-Possibly justified since Zoidberg seemed ignorant about the resort's true nature and Hermes stated that Zoidberg got them back.
+Possibly justified, since Zoidberg seemed ignorant about the resort's true nature and Hermes stated that Zoidberg got them back.
 Hermes also managed to give the camp advice that heavily reduced the physical labor.

 • Gambling Brawl: Bender plays poker with Fry, Leela and her former co-workers.
-He cheats using x-ray specs and, when he's exposed, is chased into Hermes' newly-cleaned office and beaten up.
+He cheats using X-Ray specs and, when he's exposed, is chased into Hermes' immaculate office and beaten up.

 • Heart Drive: Morgan removes Bender's personality to keep him from exposing her and Fry's relationship.
 He is left with his base functions, only able to say "I am Bender.
 Please insert girder" in monotone Robo Speak.